Massimo Andrea Ugolini

 Massimo Andrea Ugolini (born 26 July 1978) is a politician who served as a Captain Regent of San Marino (alongside Gian Nicola Berti).
 He was in office from 1 April 2016 to 1 October 2016 and is a member of the Sammarinese Christian Democratic Party.

+From 20 July 2026 is serving as Secretary of State for Health and Social Security.